apache/druid/docs/tutorials/tutorial-sketches-theta.md

   ~ under the License.
   -->

+Apache Druid can power real-time collection, streaming, and interactive visualization of clickstreams.
 A common problem in clickstream analytics is counting unique things, like visitors or sessions.
-Generally this involves scanning through all detail data, because unique counts **do not add up** as you aggregate the numbers.
+Generally this involves scanning through all detail data, because unique counts do not add up as you aggregate the numbers.

 For instance, you might be interested in the number of visitors that watched episodes of a TV show.
 Let's say you found that at a given day, 1000 unique visitors watched the first episode, and 800 visitors watched the second episode.
 You may want to explore further trends, for example:
 - How many visitors watched _both_ episodes?